 The Broncos struck just three minutes into the game on the powerplay.
 After a great play by Molly Sharp along the boards to draw in two defenders she made a pass to captain Cassidy Holt at the blue line.
 From there Holt let a slap shot go through a screen that beat Natalie Bender's right pad for the Broncos first ever playoff goal.

-Faith Volk would take a late period penalty, but the teams went into the rooms knotted at 1-1 after the first.
+Faith Volk would take a late period penalty, but the teams went into the rooms knotted at one after the first.

 The Broncos had two powerplay chances in the third frame, with the best chance coming after a shot from the point resulted in a mad scramble in front of the goal with Faith Volk grinding away looking for the tying goal.

-After some pressure in the offensive zone with the goalie pulled, a blocked shot from Jill MacWilliam resulted in teammate Shanya Shwetz in a race for the puck with Taeya Nicol, a race the speedy Shwetz would win as she potted the empty netter to give the Griffins a 4-2 win and effectively send them to a second straight ACAC Finals.
+After some pressure in the offensive zone with the goalie pulled, a blocked shot from Jill MacWilliam resulted in teammate Shanya Shwetz in a race for the puck with Taeya Nicol, a race the speedy Shwetz would win as she potted the empty netter to give the Griffins a 4-2 win, sending them to a second straight ACAC Finals.

 Amanda Murray was awarded The Pit Player of the game honours for the Griffins while Cassidy Holt was given the honour for the Broncos in her final game for Olds College.